freeman-lab/selectify/README.md

 items.style('color', function (d) {if (d.id === 'apple') {return 'rgb(255,0,0)'}})
 ```

-you can also call functions
+you can also evaluate functions on each item

 ```javascript
 selections.each(function (d) {